- Tip 1: Keep Windows Up to Date

 You’ll start experiencing performance problems once your computer accumulates thousands of junk files.
 The issues start happening because your CPU may spend time processing these files, or your hard drive might get clogged up at some point.
 Also, since Windows indexes new files for search, new temporary files strain your CPU even more.

-Deleting the junk files will free up space and allow your PC to run optimally.
+Deleting the junk files will free up space, speed up your Windows 10 and improve your computer performance.

 You can clear junk files using the Disk Cleanup tool or through the Settings app.